Can a foreigner get a driving license in Belgium?

 Costs of converting a foreign driver's license in Belgium

 A valid driving license issued in Belgium costs about €20 - €35, depending on the municipality.
-However, getting a translation of documents will increase the cost.
-Typically, Sworn translation rates start from €20 to €50 per page.
-So, you should budget about €150 for everything, depending on the number of documents and licenses you want to exchange.
+However, obtaining translations of documents will increase the cost.
+Typically, Sworn translation rates start from €40 to €60 per page.
+So, you should budget about €150 for everything, depending on how many documents and licenses you want to exchange.

 What if your non-European driving license can't be exchanged?